johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

     1. If _httpOnlyAllowed_ is false and _oldCookie_'s http-only is true, then return null.

+    1. If _cookie_'s secure flag is equal to _oldCookie_'s secure flag, _cookie_'s same-site is equal to _oldCookie_'s same-site, and _cookie_'s expiry-time is equal to _oldCookie_'s expiry-time, then return null.

     1. Set _cookie_'s creation-time to _oldCookie_'s creation-time.

     1. Remove _oldCookie_ from the user agent's cookie store.